-Many people with cancer who want to try complementary therapies decide to make nutritional changes.
-Some people want to alter their diet to help their body cope with the effects of cancer and its treatments, and to give themselves the best chance of recovery.
+It’s common for people with cancer to have questions about what to eat during and after treatment.
+People often consider changing their diet to help their body cope with the effects of cancer and its treatments, and to give themselves the best chance of recovery.
 Some complementary therapies incorporate general dietary advice, while others have their own specific approaches to diet.

 What are the benefits?